Constructive plaquette compilation for the parity architecture: Acknowledgements

 \section{Acknowledgements}

-This study was supported by the Austrian Research Promotion Agency (FFG Project No. 884444, QFTE 2020).
+This study was supported by the Austrian Research Promotion Agency (FFG Project No. 884444, QFTE 2020 and FFG Project No. FO999909249, FFG Basisprogramm).
 Work was supported by the Austrian Science Fund (FWF) through a START grant under Project No. Y1067-N27 and the SFB BeyondC Project No. F7108-N38.
-This project was funded within the QuantERA II Programme that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733.
+For the purpose of open access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.
+This project was funded within the QuantERA II Programme that has received funding from the European Union's Horizon 2020 research and innovation programme under Grant Agreement No. 101017733.